 In case of not have financial issues, the best alternative name-brand for Alimentum is Enfamil Nutramigen because it has LGG (Lactobacillus rhamnosus gg) probiotics; they have many benefits for babies’ digestive and immune systems like reducing the incidence of diarrhea and risk of eczema and may also help with colic.
 Furthermore, a study showed that 59% of babies on Nutramigen with LGG have overcome cow’s milk allergy and switched back to regular milk in 6 months.

 Nutramigen is similar to Alimentum in regards to protein source (casein), but they differ in regards to fat and carbs source.
 Corn syrup is used as a carbohydrate source for Nutramigen (no sucrose).
-Palm oil, and coconut oil as a fat sources.
+Palm oil, and coconut oil as a fat source.

-In terms of baby poop, babies on Nutramigen have a smelly yellow/beige poop, a consistency like peanut butter.
+In terms of baby poop, babies on Nutramigen have a smelly yellow/beige poop, a consistency like a peanut butter.
 The frequency is almost after every feeding in the first week, after that once to twice a day.

 I wrote an article about what does a hypoallergenic formula poop looks like? if you want to check.